 Transportation: We have restricted the number of participants per tour to 9 individuals, allowing for additional space inside the van.
 This number will fluctuate based on vaccinated guests and/or those who have recovered from COVID-19 within 6 months of the tour departure.
 Face coverings are required any time we are in a vehicle, and windows will stay open during transport to promote air flow.
 Staff will clean and disinfect transportation nightly.

-Dining: We must take a break from the traditonal large group table, and we must toast from afar.
-When possible, dining will take place in an outdoor venue, absent that option, additional seperate tables will be utilized.
+Dining: We will monitor how meals go – based on the situation at the time in the location of your tour.
+It may mean we take a break from the traditional large group table, and we toast from afar.
+When possible, dining will take place in an outdoor venue, absent that option, additional separate tables will be utilized.